2023 Calaveras County Grape Stomp Competition

 Time: 10 a.m. to 5 p.m.

 The Calaveras Grape Stomp is a grape stomping competition and fundraiser benefiting the local community.
-Now in its 30th year, the lively competition is led by the Calaveras Winegrape Alliance, a nonprofit representing the Calaveras County wine industry.
+In its 30th year, the lively competition is led by the Calaveras Winegrape Alliance, a Calaveras County wine industry nonprofit.
 Within this breathtaking region in the Sierra Foothills are over 35 wineries and over two dozen tasting rooms just in historic Murphys.
-For example, among the notable wineries are Ironstone Vineyards, Vina Moda Vineyards and Jeff Runquist Wines, the 2023 Golden State Winery of the Year at the California State Fair.
-Other wineries for you to consider are Hatcher Winery, Newsome Harlow, Indian Rock and Stevenot.
-The Calaveras Grape Stomp is held in conjunction with the annual Gold Rush Street Faire.
+For example, the notable wineries are Ironstone Vineyards, Vina Moda Vineyards, and Jeff Runquist Wines, the 2023 Golden State Winery of the Year at the California State Fair.
+Other wineries for you to consider are Hatcher Winery, Newsome Harlow, Indian Rock, and Stevenot.
+The Calaveras Grape Stomp is in conjunction with the annual Gold Rush Street Faire.

 The Competition

-This year, the Calaveras Grape Stomp competition will feature 120 teams of two contestants who will compete for cash prizes.
-Each team will have a “stomper” and a “mucker”, who helps extract as much grape juice as possible.
-In further detail, each stomper will have to stomp 25 pounds of grapes in a wine barrel over three minutes.
-Grape stomping competitions are held ever half hour with the winning team moving on in a bracket-style format.
-In case you go, the peak highlight is the final competition at 4 p.m., with prizes and cash awards given to the first, second and third place teams.
+This year, the Calaveras Grape Stomp competition will feature 120 teams of two contestants competing for cash prizes.
+Each team will have a “stomper” and a “mucker” who helps extract as much grape juice as possible.
+In further detail, each stomper must stomp 25 pounds of grapes in a wine barrel over three minutes.
+Grape stomping competitions are held every half hour, with the winning team moving on in a bracket-style format.
+If you go, the peak highlight is the final competition at 4 p.m., with prizes and cash awards given to the first, second, and third-place teams.

 Additional Highlights

-Of the 120 grape stomping teams, many will be representing Calaveras County’s top wineries, along with other visiting competitors.
+Many of the 120 grape stomping teams will represent Calaveras County’s top wineries and other visiting competitors.
 Indeed, when you go, you can expect many of these competitors dressed in costume, along with several color wigs.
-In fact, there will be a team costume contest for the best and most original costumes.
-Complimenting the competition are both live and silent auctions and of course, wine tasting of the best that the Calaveras Wine Country can offer.
+A team costume contest will be for the best and most original costumes.
+Complimenting the competition are live and silent auctions and wine tastings of the Calaveras Wine Country’s best offer.

 About the 2023 Murphys Gold Rush Street Faire